 Tips For Your Hoi An Itinerary

 - Currency in Vietnam is VND (Vietnamese Dong).
-US$ 1 = 23,000 VND | GBP 1 = 30,000 VND.
+US$ 1 = about 23,500 VND or GBP 1 = about 28,000 VND.
 Always try to carry a small amount of US dollars in case of emergency.
 There are plenty of ATM’s in town.

 - Tourism in Hoi An is generally more advanced than other parts of Vietnam, meaning enormous options for excellent restaurants, lovely coffee shops and clothes shops.

-- There are hundreds of tour options that combine various things to do in Hoi An, be sure to do your research and find some killer combo’s!
-That includes day trips.
+- There are hundreds of tour options that combine various things to do in Hoi An, be sure to do your research and find the perfect option for your trip.

-- Hoi An will be one of the more upscale destinations on your Vietnam Itinerary, enjoy the laid back atmosphere before moving on to more chaos!
+- Hoi An will be one of the more upscale destinations on your Vietnam Itinerary, enjoy the laid back atmosphere before moving on to more chaos.